-In actual, Pencil Cactus is rather a succulent plant than a cactus.
+In fact, Pencil Cactus is actually a succulent plant than a cactus.
 Water storing stems of this plant help it to stay alive under the harsh conditions of hot and dry climate around Africa.
 Although the sap of its leaves is highly toxic and irritating for the skin and eyes, there are severe traditional medical uses of this plant.

 Since these succulents are very hardy and widespread around their habitat by this reason, they recently started to grow a popularity as unique houseplants all around the globe.
 I wanted to collect my long, deep researches and personal experiences about Euphorbia Tirucalli in one place.
 So here you have all the details of how to grow a Pencil Cactus at homes.